htakemoto/terraform-serverless-sample/README.md

     ```bash
     aws configure --profile YOUR_PROFILE
+    # do export only if you create profile to eliminate profile option for the rest of AWS interactions
+    export AWS_PROFILE=YOUR_PROFILE
     ```

     Note: you can eliminate profile option if you do not plan to use multipile IAM users on your local